Navigating the Hidden Risks Emerging in the Indexed Universal Life (IUL) Marketplace

 One of the reasons these new IUL products are so popular is because the illustrations look promising.
 Insurance companies are not required to show the impact of these extra fees when illustrating the performance of a policy over time, nor are they required to show what happens if the returns hit a floor.

-At the very least, make sure you ask your adviser to explain and show you the additional fees that will be charged, and how negative market returns could potentially impact the numbers you see in your illustration.
+At the very least, make sure you ask your financial professional to explain and show you the additional fees that will be charged, and how negative market returns could potentially impact the numbers you see in your illustration.

 IUL Still a Great Option